jake047/projects/README.md

 ### Project 1: Trade Analysis

-For this first project, I used python and tools like pandas and numpy to clean, extract and analyze NBA data.
+For this first project, I used python and tools like pandas and numpy to clean, extract and manipulate NBA data.
 As a life-long 76ers fan, I wanted to analyze and compare players who were on the trade market who can impact the 76ers in the right way.
 After analyzing the data, I went into Excel and created pivot tables and charts of each player.
 Thus, I would draw a conclusion from each player based not only on the eye test, but their averages each season in search for valuable trends.

+Click here

 ### Project 2: Customer Sales (Tableau Dashboard)